risor-io/risor/docs/data-types.md

 ## Numerics

-Int and Float types are the two numeric types in Tamarin.
+Int and Float types are the two numeric types in Risor.
 They correspond to boxed `int64` and `float64` values in Go.
-Tamarin automatically converts Ints to Floats in mixed type operations.
+Risor automatically converts Ints to Floats in mixed type operations.

 The standard set of numeric operators are available when working with these types.